Ransomware Groups Make The Move To Intermittent Encryption

 What is LockBit and How Does It Work?

-LockBit is a type of ransomware active in cyberattacks since at least the second half of 2021.
-Its popularity increased with the launch of LockBit 2.0, which was developed using the Assembly and Origin C programming languages and leverages advanced encryption standards (AES) and elliptic-curve cryptography (ECC) algorithms to encrypt victim data.
+LockBit is one of many types of ransomware active in cyberattacks since at least the second half Ransomware attackof 2021.
+Its popularity increased with the launch of LockBit 2.0, which was developed using the Assembly and Origin C programming languages, the leverages of Advanced Encryption Standards (AES) and Elliptic-Curve Cryptography (ECC) algorithms to encrypt victim data.
 LockBit 2.0 has evolved to include the ability to encrypt networks via group policy updates and can be automatically distributed through a Windows domain with no scripts.

 LockBit is a subclass of ransomware known as a 'crypto virus' that forms ransom requests around financial payment in exchange for decryption.
 It was formerly known as "ABCD" ransomware before it evolved into a unique threat in the scope of extortion tools.